mp-se/gravitymon/src_docs/source/compiling.rst

 * gravity-debug; Maximum logging for trouble shooting, deep sleep is disabled.
 * gravity-release; Standard release
-* gravity-perf; Standard release but contains code for measuring performance
+* gravity-perf; Standard release but contains code for measuring performance.
+* gravity32-release: Version for ESP32.
-* gravity32-perf: Experimental version for ESP32.
+* gravity32-perf: Version for ESP32 but contains code for measuring performance.

 .. note::
   There is an experimental ESP32 target but since platformio only supports SDK 1.0.6 and the WIFI connection is really slow compared to ESP8266,